Head for the museums!

 - The Parc Rives de Seine also has lots of free activities for young kids: maze, snakes and ladders, slate drawing wall, hopscotch, climbing wall, via ferrata, football pitch, and more.

 If your little ones still have energy to burn, why not sign them up to do some sports?
-The City of Paris lays on events and free classes for children.
-Sports Découverte is open to kids aged 7 to 17 and they can try several sports (a range of sessions are offered), while the Ateliers d'Initiation aux Sports provide organized introductory classes for 6- to 17-year olds.
+The City of Paris offers free activities and lessons for children aged 7 to 17 years old as part of Paris Sport Vacances.

 Free major events for kids